 This is calculated based on the rating for each of the 12 different soil measures within this commercial soil health test.
-It is supposed to indicate overall soil health and values above 70 are optimal, while values below 30 are considered a constraint and indicate the soil functions are limited.
-Values between 30 and 70 are considered sub-optimal.
+It is supposed to indicate overall soil health and values above 60 are considered excellent.
+Quality scores between 40 and 60 are rated medium and indicate soil health could still be improved.
+If the values are less than 20, this is considered a constraint and needs to be addressed.